-Resource Reason For No Further Analysis Advisory Council on Historic Preservation and appropriate State Historic Preservation Offices per 36 CFR § 800.6 10 .
-Under 30 CFR § 550.194(c) lessees are required to immediately notify BOEM's Regional Director of the discovery of any potential archaeological resources.
+Resource Reason For No Further Analysis determined to be significant under 36 CFR § 60.4 within the identified Area of Potential Effect may be determined following consultation with the Advisory Council on Historic Preservation and appropriate State Historic Preservation Offices per 36 CFR § 800.6 .
+Under 30 CFR § 550.194(c) , lessees are required to immediately notify BOEM's Regional Director of the discovery of any potential archaeological resources.